Code-Institute-Submissions/ci-bloggy/bloggy/docs/TESTING.md

 If the validation is successful user's details - username, email, password and profile picture are stored in the users collection & their blog title and description are stored in the blogs collection.

+If the user didn't supply a profile image a default one will be assigned.

 Once user is successfully registered they are redirected to the login form with a flash message informing them they've been successfully registered.

 ### 🛠 Login form